 Inside the Victoria Wharf Shopping Centre, part of the V&A Waterfront.
 (Image: Waterfront)

 If you start at the very beginning (a very good place to start), you can stock up on snacks, drinks, spare batteries, suncream, hats, good walking shoes and other essentials at the V&A Waterfront.

 The bus returns here, too, so make it your last stop and end your trip with a shopping spree at high-street names such as H&M, Zara, Karen Millen and Jo Malone.

 Catch all the Design Indaba Festival action at the Foreshore.
 (Image: LoveCapeTown)

 The red bus is one of the most convenient ways to get to the Cape Town International Convention Centre and, as the name suggests, there are interesting exhibitions and conferences taking place there all year round.
 Elsewhere on the foreshore, stroll over to Cape Town's flagship theatre venue, the Artscape, for a number of local and international productions.

 3. Long Street, the heart of the city centre

 Explore the colourful stalls of Greenmarket Square.
 (Image: InnOnTheSquare)

-Some people prefer to start their tour at Long Street (you can hop on and off from wherever you like), but if you decide to hop off and explore, make sure you head downstairs to our Travel Depot for a bunch of exciting add-ons to your visit!
+Some people prefer to start their tour at Long Street STOP 5 (you can hop on and off from wherever you like), but if you decide to hop off and explore, make sure you head downstairs to our Travel Depot for a bunch of exciting add-ons to your visit!